NerdAler1/PterodactylWhitelister/README.md

 ## AI Disclaimer

 This README, as well a lot of the web UIs, were created using the assistance of AI.
-Additionally AI autofill was used during the creation of the entire project.
+Additionally AI autocomplete was used during the creation of the entire project.